uhallgren/technical-notebook/ssh_timeout.md

 # SSH timeout

 During development on the Sagemcom router, it is very annoying that you get automatically logged out.
 This can be avoided by changing the SSH access timeout to a greater value.
+I'm not sure if any of these actually works...

 You may check which UserSessions that exists with
 ```console